MathieuBuisson/MathieuBuisson.github.io/_drafts/deploying-aks-cluster-psaksdeployment.md

   - Routing requests from the outside world to services in the cluster (ingress controller)
   - Issuing and managing TLS certificates for ingress controller(s)

-So I wrote `PSAksDeployment` to help bridge the gap between a "**Hello World!**" AKS cluster and a cluster on which one can run production apps.
+`PSAksDeployment` aims to bridge the gap between a "**Hello World!**" AKS cluster and a cluster on which we can run production apps.

 It is an opinionated implementation, in the sense that :
   - The monitoring solution is **[Azure Monitor](https://azure.microsoft.com/en-us/services/monitor/)** (with Log Analytics)